ayyrickay/iot-gym/README.md

 ```

 ### check-out
 Indicates that the actor has checked-out with the object.
 For example, a person checks out with the piece of exercise equipment to indicate they are not using the equipment.
+Also includes duration (in MINUTES).
 ```
 {
 "actor": {